-- Completion of a college preparatory high school curriculum in the following areas: 8 semesters of English - 4 semesters of laboratory science - 4 semesters of mathematics (algebra, geometry, etc.) 10 semesters of additional academic courses - Scholastic Aptitude Test Minimum scores: 400 Verbal and 400 Math or high school rank in the upper 30 percent. - 3.
-Minimum cumulative grade point average of 3.0 on a 4.0 scale. - 4.
-Minimum cumulative math/science grade point average of 3.0 on a 4.0 scale. - An admission math placement score necessary to be admitted to MATH 110 or higher. - Applicants with a General Educational Development (GED) certificate will not be considered for direct admission and must seek admission using alternate criteria.
+- 1. Completion of a college preparatory high school curriculum in the following areas:

+- 8 semesters of English

+- 4 semesters of laboratory science

+- 4 semesters of mathematics

+- (algebra, geometry, etc.) 10 semesters of additional

+- academic courses

+- Scholastic Aptitude Test Scores-minimum: 400 Verbal and 400 Math or high school rank in the upper 30 percent.